-The employer is responsible for ensuring that the apprentice has access to the appropriate range of clinical experiences in order to meet the standards of proficiency required by the HCPC upon registration.
-You will have the opportunity to learn with and from other professional colleagues and will be allocated the relevant level of supervision aligned to your year group.
-In the first year, you will receive guided participation under direct supervision moving to active participation with minimal guidance in the second year.
-In the final year, you will practice independently with minimal supervision.
+You will have the opportunity to learn with and from other professional colleagues both within university and on placement, and will be allocated the relevant level of supervision aligned to your year group.
+In the first year you will receive guided participation under direct supervision moving to active participation with guidance in the second year.
+In the final year you will practice independently with minimal supervision.

-Work-based assessment will be will be undertaken by practice assessors who will provide appropriate support for work-based learning as well as formative learning such as simulation and clinical skills delivery in specialist areas.
+Practice assessment will be will be undertaken by practice assessors who will provide appropriate support for work-based learning as well as formative learning such as simulation and clinical skills delivery in specialist areas.
+In collaboration with BCU, practice assessors are responsible for ensuring that the student has access to the appropriate range of clinical experiences in order to meet the standards of proficiency required by the HCPC upon registration.